pyta-uoft/website/index.md

 ### Pointless statement (W0104) {#W0104}

-This error occurs when a statement doesn't have any effect.
+This error occurs when a statement does not have any effect.
 This means that the statement could be removed without changing the behaviour of the program.

 ~~~~ {include="W0104_pointless_statement"}
 ~~~~